qcr/armer/docs/set_cartesian_position.rst

 Requests to the ROS action server can be made by creating a ROS action client in Python.
 This client is used to send requests to the action server.

-This example shows a request to the action server to move the arm so the end effector will be located at 0.300 meters in the x direction, 0.200 meters in the y direction and 0.290 in the z direction with a orientation of -1.00 in the x axis.
+This example shows a request to the action server to move the arm so the end effector will be located at 0.300 meters in the x direction, 0.200 meters in the y direction and 0.290 in the z direction with a orientation of -1.00 in the x axis in the world frame.

 .. code-block:: python